Medieval barn to open at Lloyd's Great Dixter home

-Repairs were also made to the original medieval house and a ground source heat pump and biomass boiler for heating were installed.'Icing on the cake'
+Repairs were also made to the original medieval house and a ground source heat pump and biomass boiler for heating were installed.

 The 20th-century Dixter Farm buildings were converted into living quarters for horticultural students and an education centre for visitors.

 The gardens of Great Dixter were made famous by Mr Lloyd who died in 2006.

 He was awarded the OBE for his services to horticulture as well as the Royal Horticultural Society's highest accolade, the Victoria Medal.